davidvavra/firebase-remote-config-codelab/README.md

       - name "goal!!", random percentile, `<33.33% AND <=66.66%`, value "GOAL!!"
       - name "goal!!!", random percentile, `<66.66%`, value "GOAL!!!"
   - Folow instructions "Fetch and activate values from the server"
+    - add the fetch code from the instructions to `Activity#onCreate`
-    - add following code to `Activity#onCreate` to make sure you get fresh data in debug builds:
+    - add following code before that to make sure you get fresh data in debug builds:

 ```
 mFirebaseRemoteConfig.setConfigSettings(new FirebaseRemoteConfigSettings.Builder()